pydanny/dj-notebook-slides/slides.md

 ---

+#### Kraken's magificent volume

+- Kraken serves 10s of millions of customers
+- We have to tread carefully

+---

 ## I
 ## wanted
 ## to move
 # [faster]()

----

-### I wanted to move faster

-- Kraken serves 10s of millions of customers
-- We have to tread carefully

 ---